 Colorado State Climatologist Nolan Doesken will tell us about the relationship between precipitation, water supply, and our landscapes.
 He will give a climate update and outlook for the season.
 What’s up with this crazy weather?
 He will also give us the background on the Community Collaborative Rain and Hail Snow Network (CoCoRaHs), how the program got started and how being an amateur volunteer weather watcher can help your community.
 Noah Newman will then hold a training to get you started as a volunteer.

-We will have official rain gauges for sale.
-For $30 bring cash or check.
+We will have official rain gauges for sale, $30 bring cash or check.